 Try to write your notes as soon as possible – preferably while the bird is still in view.
 Notes should be written before you consult a field guide, to ensure that they are a record of what you saw and heard, rather than what you should have seen.

 No matter how scruffy your field notes are, they are a valuable record of what you noted at the time.
 Please scan or photocopy them and submit them as supplementary information to your UBR and any images taken.

 You’ve gone to all that effort to document the rarity – the next step is to fill in a form and send it to the RAC.
 An “Unusual Bird Report” (UBR) form is to be used wherever possible, to ensure that all relevant information is included to aid the RAC in its consideration of the record.
-These forms can be downloaded in PDF or Word format at the bottom of the Rare and vagrant birds page, or use the online reporting form.

 Will the RAC accept a single-observer record?